-Defining a User Session
+Define a User Session

-Finding the start of a user session
+Find the start of a user session

 To do this analysis, your data needs two things: a unique user identifier, and time stamps for actions.

 We’ll be looking at the gaps between actions for each user.
-When the gap is more than what we set and the minimum time between sessions, the next set of actions will count as a new session.
+When the gap is more than what we set as the minimum time between sessions, the next set of actions will count as a new session.

-Next, we’ll organize the Timestamp data.
+- Organize the Timestamp data.
 Sort [Timestamp] ascending, which will put the first user events at the top of the list, and the most recent events at the bottom.

 Now that our data is organized, we can start analyzing it.
-We need to calculate the time between each of the events.

 Create a new Column to calculate the time between events.
 Call this [Time Between Events (m)].
 Using the function DateDiff and the Window Function Lag we can calculate the time between the current event and the even right before.

 DateDiff(“minute”, Lag([Timestamp]), [Timestamp])